holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/04_primm/primm_recursion_worksheet.md

 ## Shape Three

-Now it’s your turn to `make`.
-In the space below, draw a self-similar pattern.
+Now it's your turn to `make`.
+In the space below, sketch a self-similar pattern.
 Then, create a function called `shape_three()` to try and recreate it via a turtle.